Skip to main content

 nono run --profile claude-code --allow-launch-services -- claude

-The built-in profile provides:
+The profile provides:

 • Read+write access to the current working directory